Skip to Content

 ● Can car fuel be used in lawnmowers?

 Refer to the owner’s manual for the most specific and correct answer.
 But generally, yes.
-Just make sure that the octane rating of the fuel you are using is in the right range, and the fuel has less than 10% ethanol.
+Just ensure that the octane rating of the fuel you are using is in the correct range and the fuel has less than 10% ethanol.

 Factors Influencing Gas Consumption in Lawnmowers